francescoGuglielmi/Bank-tech-test_OOP/README.md

 # Bank-tech-test_OOP
 the same bank tech test but using OOP!
 On this challenge, I decided to keep the printed statement format just like it was required, despite is not my favorite.

+The program comprises of four classes: Transaction, Account, Statement and App.

+- Transaction is the blueprint for a single transaction.
+- Account stores the data and performs the transactions
+- Statement uses an instance of Account to print the statement
+- App uses an instance of Statement to perform all the operation in a cleaner way.

 Below is a demo on how to use the app in Node.js.

 <img src="https://github.com/francescoGuglielmi/Bank-tech-test_OOP/blob/main/public/app_in_use2.png" width="500" >